 1. Tap Into Your CRM

-Your CRM will give you an insight on important details such as membership expiration dates and due payments.
+Your CRM will give you an insight into important details such as membership expiration dates and due payments.
 Use the CRM to keep in touch with existing customers, and remind them of those critical dates.
 You can even flag your best customers and provide them exclusive treatment (free upgrades for example) to keep their experience at peak.

 If you don’t have a system in place, sites like SelectHub offer a CRM leaderboard comparison of the top CRM software as well as a buyer’s guide.
 Companies can refer to such websites to see if a particular CRM software meets the requirements of their organization.
 For example, for customer retention, features such as predictive analysis should be present to make predictions on optimal times to send membership renewal notifications.